 - Let’s say someone searches directly for the product number because they know precisely what they want and copy-pasted it from another (possibly more expensively priced!) site.

 But then there are more complex versions of this:

-- Let’s say you, want users to search by product color — but it turns out you sell food that happens to be in the color red, but you also sell “Red Velvet” cakes that have food.
-So you want both to be searchable, but you want the “Red” in the product name to be emphasized more, that is, “boosted”.
+- Let’s say you want users to search by product color — but it turns out you sell food that happens to be in the color red, but you also sell “red velvet” cake.
+So you want both to be searchable, but you want the “red” in the product name to be emphasized more, that is, “boosted”.

 In conclusion, Salesforce Commerce Cloud lets you make the on-site search results granular by not just including or excluding all the different possible variables.
-Now, if you have a simple site run of the mill site, you may not need all this firepower.
+Now, if you have a simple run-of-the-mill site, you may not need all this firepower.
 But when you want very granular controls to create just the right user experience, then these are great examples of why Salesforce Commerce Cloud is a great choice.

 PS: UV is one of the world’s leading Salesforce Commerce Cloud tech teams.
 Contact us to see how we can work together.